Who is responsible for your data?

 In this policy “We”, “Us” and “Our” means Antedote Limited incorporated and registered in England and Wales with company number 09175238.
 Our registered office is at 60 Windsor Avenue, London, SW19 2RR.

 Antedote is an innovation consultancy and we provide services to a wide range of organisations including; strategic consulting, market research and analysis, business intelligence and customer insight.
 Antedote is ISO27001 certified and registered with the ICO (registration number A8665505).
+You can also access our public Information Security Policy.

 We place great importance on the security of your personal information and we always try to take appropriate precautions to protect it.
 We use a variety of security technologies, procedures and staff training to help us protect your personal data from unauthorised access including encryption of personal data when at rest and in transit.
 This policy applies to our use of any personal information we collect from you via any of our services including; our websites, our social channels, email, phone, SMS, in person or other correspondence.